 Woodworking has provided both economic stability and artistic opportunity for 4 generations of Mark’s family.
 He grew up handling and manipulating wood; learned to see it’s beauty revealed through works of fine craftsmanship, and learned to love it’s textures, colors, character and potential.

 “Always living in a rural setting, I have found great inspiration in the natural and historic forms that surround me.
 I enjoy blending materials from diverse origins to create something new while incorporating time-tested techniques.
 Recent works have been fashioned using figured lumber, burls, fence posts, vines and my old upright grand piano.”

 Donna Edmonds is a watercolor artist who concentrates on botanical and other nature subjects.
 She has a particular interest in the native plants of the region along with their pollinators.
 Donna has a certificate in Botanical Art and Illustration from Phipps Conservatory and Botanical Gardens where she had the opportunity to study under a number of highly accomplished contemporary botanical artists.
 Donna also worked as an instructor on the Phipps faculty for several years teaching color theory for watercolor applications.
 She is a member of the Allegheny Highlands Botanical Art Society and The American Society of Botanical Artists.

-Donna was instrumental in the creation of the Red Brick Gallery and the Allegheny RiverStone Artists’ Co-operative.
-She currently directs the activities of the gallery and is a member of the artists’ co-op.
+Donna was the founder of the Red Brick Gallery and Allegheny RiverStone Artists’ Co-operative.
+She serves as its Artistic Director and is a member of the artists’ co-op.
 She resides in Parker, PA.

 Angela Taylor Hardwick